 Ania Landy, MS

-Ania Landy is the Training Coordinator for the Building Capacity project, Vancouver site.
-Ania is responsible for coordinating, and leading training focused on supporting organizations and communities to address inclusivity and stigma related to people with lived experience of dementia and their care partners.
-Ania has a Master of Science in Health Sciences (Simon Fraser University) and a Bachelor of Therapeutic Recreation (Douglas College).
+Ania Landy is the Community Research Coach for the Building Capacity project for the Fraser/Sunshine Coast site.
+Ania supports organizations and communities to address inclusivity and stigma related to people with lived experiences of dementia and their care partners.
+Ania has a Bachelor of Therapeutic Recreation, and a Master of Science in Health Sciences, and is currently a PhD student.
 She has over 10 years of experience collaborating with diverse communities on community-based participatory research initiatives.
-She is passionate about supporting innovative and creative community work that aims at addressing critical social issues, with a specific focus on aging and dementia.
+She is passionate about supporting innovative and creative community work that addresses critical social issues, with a specific focus on aging and dementia.
 Her research interests include an intersectional approach to understanding health inequities and promoting cultural change in the care of older people, within both community and institutional settings.
 In addition to her role on the Building Capacity project, Ania holds a faculty position at Douglas College in the Department of Therapeutic Recreation.

 Elaine Wiersma, PhD

 Academic Lead, Lakehead University